Why study Occupational Therapy at TWU?

 Do you want to facilitate positive changes in the lives of clients, their families and caregivers?
 Would you like to serve in your community and advocate for client access to occupational therapy?
 Join us as we advance knowledge within the field and help people lead fulfilling lives.

-We offer three graduate occupational therapy programs at TWU.
-The entry-level master’s degree is face-to-face, and the post-professional doctorates are online and hybrid programs with periodic seminars on campus.
-The MOT degree program is accredited by the Accreditation Council for Occupational Therapy Education.
+We offer two graduate occupational therapy programs at TWU.
+The entry-level graduate degree (OTD) is face-to-face, and the post-professional doctorate (PhD) is a hybrid program, primarily online with periodic seminars on campus.

 Explore our degrees.

-- Doctor of Philosophy in Occupational Therapy Program (PhD)
+- Doctor of Philosophy in Occupational Therapy (PhD; for registered/licensed occupational therapists)

 Our faculty pioneer adaptation research with global impact, create inclusive communities for persons with disabilities and create solutions to help people adapt in place and participate in life.

 They consistently make clients’ lives more comfortable, encourage accessibility within their communities and teach students how to engage with their clients in mindful ways that promote physical, mental and social well-being.
 They are committed, passionate professionals and fierce advocates of the profession.

 Our faculty are recognized as leaders in occupational therapy education and research, publishing and presenting their findings around the world.
 They’ve spent countless hours as practicing professionals and countless more educating others to do the same.

 Page last updated 2:59 PM, January 3, 2024